-There’s a simple fix for this one, you need to go into your printer settings and change it from US Letter to just A4 then your pathology referral will print nice and neatly on one page and you’ll be all set once you sign the Medicare assignment section and you’re ready to take this to the Pathology Collection Centre.
+There’s a simple fix for this one.
+Go into your printer settings and change it from US Letter to A4, then your pathology referral will print neatly on one page.
+Make sure you sign the Medicare assignment section and you’re ready to take this to the Pathology Collection Centre.

 Your Pathology Referral will be available for download at the completion of the questionnaire and payment.
 We also email you a copy.
 If it isn’t in your inbox please check your Junk Mail folder.
 If all that fails please contact us immediately as something has probably gone wrong, but we’ll get you sorted out!

 If either your email address or mobile number has changed since you ordered your Pathology Referral then you will need to contact us so we can update your details.

 The form is a PDF (Adobe Acrobat) file.
 It should open in most PDF readers.
 If you’re having trouble, head to the Adobe website and download the latest version of Acrobat Reader.
 Some mobile phones can open and print PDF’s, but it can get tricky, so try using a computer if needed.
 Please contact us if you get stuck.

 First of all, your email needs to be entered in all lowercase letters.
 If that’s not the issue, tap the Forgotten Password link on the login page of the MediRecords App and follow the steps to receive a new Token via SMS to your mobile.
 Once you put in the token, you’ll be able to reset your password and login.
 If this doesn’t work, please contact us.

 That’s ok it happens to the best of us.
 You’ll need to contact us so we can tell you which email address to use to reset your password.